vineeshagandhe25/JavaConceptsHighlights/README.md

 * Java references are not like C++ pointers.
 * You can't perform pointer arithmetic or access raw memory addresses.

+### 17. Flaoting Number

+* Float literals must be suffixed with f or F, because by default, decimal numbers are treated as double in Java.
+Since assignment evaluates from right to left, assigning a double to a float without casting or f/F suffix causes a compilation error.

 ### Why This Repo?